At some point in the season as you inspect your tomato crop, you may have noticed a rotten, sunken spot on the end of the fruit.

 Drip irrigation or soaker hoses (set on a programmable timer or irrigation controller) work best to deliver a steady stream of moisture to the root zone.
 I always advise against overhead watering; not only is it an uneven form of irrigation, it promotes fungal diseases on the leaves.

-Remember to mulch your tomato beds or containers with at least 3 inches of organic mulch (my favorite is straw since it’s inexpensive) to help the soil retain moisture.
+Remember to mulch your tomato beds or containers with about 3 inches of organic mulch (my favorite is straw since it’s inexpensive and easy to find) to help the soil retain moisture.

 Mulch also helps keep water from splashing up onto the leaves, leading to the aforementioned fungal diseases.
 The less stress you put on your plants, the better your harvest will be!

 Try to avoid deep cultivation of the soil near the plant roots after fruit set.
 If you need to control weeds, hand pull them or scrape the soil lightly with a hoe to remove them.

 The most ideal way to curb weeds is to apply a thick layer of mulch around your plants to smother any unwanted seedlings.